Newry Cathedral

-Brief History
+History

+Background

 The See of Dromore was founded in the sixth century by Colman of Dromore, and has had its own independent jurisdiction ever since.
 The old cathedral of Dromore, which had been taken by the Protestants, was burnt down by the Irish insurgents in 1641 and rebuilt by Bishop Taylor twenty years later; the Catholic Church was erected later.
 In 1750 the seat of the cathedral was transferred to Newry, the largest town of County Down, situated at the head of Carlingford Lough.

-Newry Cathedral, dedicated under the joint patronage of St Patrick & St Colman, was designed by the city's greatest native architect Thomas Duff; work began in 1825, with the basic building completed in 1829.
-Built of local granite, it was the first Catholic cathedral in Ireland opened after Catholic Emancipation.